pytchlang/pytch-tutorials/catch-apple/tutorial.md

 Now we need to use the value of our `drop_x` variable instead of the fixed `100` for the `x`-coordinate of where the apple falls from:

-We’re changing a line of code here — the “i” button will help explain the ⊖ and ⊕ lines.
+We’re changing a line of code here — the blue “`?`” button will help explain the ⊖ and ⊕ lines.

 {{< commit drop-from-random-abscissa >}}